Riverview Hospital (Coquitlam): Impact of closure

-Optimistically, the same 1996 report stated that due to numerous media reports about the crisis in the current system that suggested the downsizing of Riverview was leading to unacceptable pressure on the rest of the system, the Riverview Board recommended, and the ministry supported a stop to further downsizing of Riverview inpatient beds until the system stabilized.
+Joseph Noone, the clinical director psychiatrist-in-chief at Riverview, stated that 1,000 patients were admitted to and discharged from the hospital annually.

-In 2002, there were 800 beds at Riverview.
-The stakeholders' meeting stated that by 2007, there would be 920 specialized mental health beds located in smaller hospitals throughout British Columbia, but neither dates, places, nor names were given.
+By 2002, Riverview had 800 beds.
+Stakeholders projected that 920 specialized mental health beds would be located in smaller hospitals throughout British Columbia, but neither dates, places, nor names were given.
 No mention of sites opening in the city of Vancouver were mentioned, either.

-Press releases by the Provincial Health Services Authority indicated that conditions had improved seven years later.
-In 2003, three new mental health facilities had opened in Prince George, Kamloops, and Victoria.
-Along with the new buildings, eighty patients from Riverview were discharged.
-They did not indicate whether beds had been implemented for the patients who had already been discharged prior to the construction of the three new buildings that were immediately filled with then-Riverview patients.
+In 2003, three new mental health facilities had opened, in Prince George, Kamloops, and Victoria, and these were immediately filled with former Riverview patients.

 At the 2004 stakeholders' meeting, it was stated that there were 84 new beds in mental health housing facilities in British Columbia.
 From 2003 to 2004, four beds had been officially added.
 At the same meeting, it was stated that by 2007, over 400 newly developed mental health beds were to open in the Vancouver Coastal and Fraser Health Authorities, a 520-bed decrease from what was stated the previous year.
 At the same meeting, PHSA Mental Health Services President Leslie Arnold said, "A comprehensive transition care plan, including input from family members, is developed from each RVH patient prior to transfer'.

 In 2013, then-mayor of Maple Ridge stated that he was concerned with the number of people with mental illness who were living on the street in the Lower Mainland.
 His council pushed to re-open Riverview Hospital to help solve the problem.

 On September 20, 2013, the BC government rejected the recommendation of the Union of BC Mayors to re-instate Riverview Hospital.
 The reason the premier gave was that re-institutionalization is not the solution to homelessness or drug addiction.
 Instead, there is "a new set of problems we need to deal with...Gaps in the community health care system are what need to be addressed".

 The building was altered for use in the 2014 film Godzilla and was still in modern hospital conditions at the time.
 Conservationists had hopes to save it so that it could be reopened, but demolition went ahead.